DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Generic term used in various contexts to denote technology which acts as a foundation for other technology to build upon - an operating system can be considered a platform.
 Also used as an alternative term for a computer system, including both the hardware and the software.
 Essentially this term describes something that is used to build something else.
 The term *platform-independent* - used to describe software - means that the software can be run on any computer.

-#####Print-on-demand (POD)
+#####Print on demand (POD)
 Print on demand (POD) is a digital printing technology in which a book or other publication is printed in the amount one needs it.
 The POD model in this sense deviates from traditional printing, where large quantities of books are produced in initial print runs to reduce costs prior to distribution.
 POD has also changed the publishing industry by reducing the need for traditional publishing houses, allowing authors to self-publish at very low costs.
-Print-on-demand is sometimes called publish-on-demand.
+Print on demand is sometimes called publish on demand.

 #####Program
 A computer program is a set of instructions for a computer, allowing it to performing certain tasks.
 <!-- The American spelling is standard in computer jargon, enabling a useful distinction to be made in British English between a *computer program* and a *programme* in the sense of a *programme of study*.
 A talk with the title 'Turning programmes into programs' (or maybe it was the other way round) was presented by a British Council officer at the annual TESOL conference in the USA in 1987 - which puzzled the American audience but made sense to the British participants.-->

 #####Protocol
-In internet terminology protocol usually refers to a set of rules that define an exact format for communication between systems.
-For example the HTTP protocol defines the format for communication between web browsers and Web server.
+In Internet terminology protocol usually refers to a set of rules that define an exact format for communication between systems.
+For example the HTTP protocol defines the format for communication between web browsers and web server.

 ### Q